 Dimensions: 5 x 7.75 in.

 “The Subtweet takes the topic of online life and allows it to become simply part of the lives of its fully human, complex characters.
 What emerges is a deeply moving tale about the relationships between artists and friends.
-Immediate and intimate, it’s written with heart by an essential voice.” — Jonny Sun, author of Everyone’s a Aliebn When Ur a Aliebn Too
+Biting and beautiful, it’s written with heart by an essential voice.” — Jonny Sun, author of Everyone’s a Aliebn When Ur a Aliebn Too

 “So engaging.
 I can’t think of anything I’ve read that has captured Twitter culture so well.
 There is something special in this book that really touches on the absurdity and pressure of social media and art.
 I couldn’t put it down.” — Sara Quin, of Tegan and Sara

 “With signature humor and heart, Shraya delivers another radiant book.” — Bookmarks (Literary Hub)